-Below is a comprehensive, alphabetically ordered list of 16 agronomic resources available for your reference when producing canola, including: Agronomists, Canola Diagnostic Tool, Canola Digest, Canola Encyclopedia, Canola Growers Manual, Canola Performance Trials, Canola Research Hub, Canola School, Canola Watch, Clubroot, Keep It Clean, Market Prospects, Prairie Pest Monitoring Network, SaskCanola Research Results, Sclerotinia Risk Assessment, and Spray to Swath Interval Calculator.
+Below is a comprehensive, alphabetically ordered list of 20 agronomic resources available for your reference when producing canola, including: Agronomists, Blackleg in Canola, Canola Diagnostic Tool, Canola Digest, Canola Encyclopedia, Canola Growers Manual, Canola Performance Trials, Canola Research Hub, Canola School, Canola Watch, Clubroot, Keep It Clean, Market Prospects, Plant Health Officers, Prairie Pest Monitoring Network, SaskCanola Research Results, Sclerotinia Risk Assessment, Seeding Rate Calculator, Spray to Swath Interval Calculator, and Target Plant Density Calculator.

 Canola Diagnostic Tool